strapi/documentation/developer-docs/latest/deployment/amazon-aws.md

 #### 3. Configure the global **username** and **email** settings: [Setting up Git - Your Identity](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)

 After installing and configuring Git on your EC2 instance.
 Please continue to the next step.

+### Before proceding, we need to add PostgreSQL port 5432 or other database and port to our default security inbound rules so our database can connect to our EC2 instance.

+on your aws console left menu, click on the  **Security Groups** under  **Network and Security** dropdown. from the list of security groups click on the default, under the inbound Rules, click on  **Edit Inbound Rules** before you proceed, copy the internal Private IPv4 addresses from your EC2 instance. eg. 172.x.xx.x

+type: postgresSQL   protocol: TCP port range: 5432  source: custom  and paste your Private IPv4 addresses/32 click save rule

 ### Prepare and clone Strapi project to server